 Native communities host traditional tribal dances and powwows on Christmas Eve and Christmas Day.
 Among the Pueblo Indians of the Southwest special dances take place, such as buffalo, eagle, antelope, turtle, and harvest dances.
 The Eight Northern Pueblos perform Los Matachines—a special dance-drama mixing North African Moorish, Spanish, and Pueblo cultures—takes place on Christmas Eve, along with a pine-torch procession.

-For Native artisans, this is the busy season as they prepare special Christmas gift items.
+For Native artisans, this is traditionally the busy season as they prepare special Christmas gift items.
 Artists and craftsmen and women across the country create beadwork, woodwork, jewelry, clothing, basketry, pottery, sculpture, paintings, leatherwork, and feather work for special Christmas sales and art markets that are open to the public.
-For the 15 years before 2020, the National Museum of the American Indian holds its annual Native Art Market in New York and Washington, D.C., a few weeks before Christmas.
+For the 15 years before 2020, the National Museum of the American Indian held its annual Native Art Market in New York and Washington a few weeks before Christmas.
 This year, the in-person event was replaced by an online program of interviews with artists from earlier Art Markets, Healing through Native Creativity.

 In many communities and homes, Christian customs are interwoven with Native culture as a means of expressing Christmas in a uniquely Native way.
 The importance of giving is a cultural tradition among most tribes.
 Even in times of famine and destitution, Native people have made sure their families, the old, and orphans were taken care of.
 This mindset prevails into the present.
 Gift-giving is appropriate whenever a tribal social or ceremonial gathering takes place.